When temperatures drop each winter, it’s time again to crank up the heat.

 Firing up the furnace, pellet stove, space heaters, or whatever works best in your home raises your energy bills, and if you’re like most people, you’d prefer to pay as little as possible.

 Winterizing doors in your house and sealing air leaks around exterior doors is one of the best ways to minimize your energy costs.
 The U.S. Department of Energy reports that up to 30% of your energy use can escape through unsealed doors and windows.
 Fortunately, you need only a few low-cost items to detect and seal air leaks.
 Professional door replacement may be necessary if you live in an older house, but chances are you can improve your home’s energy efficiency on your own with a little DIY winterization.

-You could seal every door in the house, but it’s worth taking the time to locate the draftiest areas first so you can close those gaps and begin to save energy right away.
+You can seal every door in the house, but it’s worth taking the time to locate the draftiest areas first so you can close those gaps and begin to save energy right away.
 Here are four ways to find leaks around doors.